nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 ## Support

-You can join our little server on Discord https://discord.gg/EpZTKMb
+You can join our little server on Discord just dm me on LinkedIn and I send you the link as we dont't want trolls

 ## Features